What is GO PUBLIC?

 How did you choose the 50 crews?

 The GO PUBLIC team each has over 25 years of experience in television and film production and many of their professional colleagues expressed an interest and enthusiasm for being involved with this project.
-Public education is a subject matter that has universal appeal; the production brought together an impressive group of professionals passionate about helping us capture “A Day in the Life of PUSD.”
+Public education is a subject matter that has universal appeal; the production brought together an impressive group of professionals passionate about helping us capture, “A Day in the Life of an American School District.”
 In addition, we used 10 student crews from PUSD that we helped train and mentor through the filmmaking process.

-Where and when can I see this video?
+Where and when can I see the film and videos?

-How will the short films be used in the documentary?
+How are the short films be used in the documentary?

 The feature-length documentary is entirely different from the short films.
-Rather than individuals, the main subject will be PUSD.
-We will watch as a “day in the life” of a school district unfolds and discover what makes it tick.
+Rather than individuals, the main subject will be the school district.
+We watch as a “day in the life” of a school district unfolds and discover what makes it tick.

 Is this project a video or a website?

-The GO PUBLIC project encompasses both a two hour video culled from the 50 subjects documented on one day and an interactive website that will host 50 two to four minute videos profiles of each subject.
+The GO PUBLIC project encompasses both a 90-minute hour video culled from the 50 subjects documented on one day and an interactive website that hosts 50 three to four minute videos profiles of each subject and 65 GO PUBLIC Voices.
 Please join our mailing list to get the most recent updates.
 Sign up here.

 Did you film in all the PUSD schools?

 Yes.
-We had a Film Access Agreement with the Superintendent of the Pasadena Unified School District which allowed us full access to film on all 28 campuses (map) and the district offices.
+We had a Film Access Agreement with the Superintendent of the Pasadena Unified School District approved by the School Board which allowed us full access to film on all 28 campuses (map) and the district offices.

-How are you funding a “GO PUBLIC: A Day in the Life of PUSD”?
+How are you funding “GO PUBLIC: A Day in the Life of an American School District”?

-We are also applying for grants, throwing support raising house parties and sharing our passion with anyone and everyone who will listen.
+We will continue to apply for grants, connect with like minded organizational partners and share our passion with anyone and everyone who will listen.
 If you would like to join our support team please click here.

 How can I help?

-If you’d like to contribute and support this project, please click here.
+If you’d like to contribute and support the GO PUBLIC Project, please click here.